Mikrodidakt/yaab/documentation/build-yaab.md

 # Build

-If you are not running a Debian distribution then bakery can be built from source by setting up rust.
+If you are not running a Debian distribution then yaab can be built from source by setting up rust.
 Follow these steps:

 1. Clone the Bakery repository:

     ```bash
-    git clone git@github.com:Mikrodidakt/bakery.git
+    git clone git@github.com:Mikrodidakt/yaab.git
-    cd bakery
+    cd yaab
     ```

 2. Run the setup script to install Rust devtools: